matthewkastor/atropa-package-generator/Readme.md

  like how to use something other than mustache if you'd like.

 ## Hacking

+To install the developer scripts, navigate to this module's root and run `npm install`.

 There are several other scripts listed in package.json for development and hacking on this module.
 They can be run with `npm run-script` followed by the